STA521-F18/website/syllabus/index.md

 software development.
 As a professional data scientist you will often build on the code of others.
 This class is structured such that all solutions are public.
-You are encouraged to learn from the work of your peers, however this should not involve simply cuting and pasting.
+You are encouraged to learn from the work of your peers, however this should not involve simply cutting and pasting.
 I won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves to learn the material, they are simply wasting their time and money taking this class.